mxeng-test-student-organisation/mcp/bit_manipulation.md

 - Comment your code and use the clearest notation possible.

-  Don't expect help if your code isn't organised and readable
+  Don't expect help if your code isn't organised and readable.

 - The bits of the registers from the data sheet have names --- USE THEM! eg:
   ```c